Swap Rate Definition

 #1 – Interest Rate Swap

-Interest rate swap is where cash flows are exchanged at the fixed rate in reference to the floating rate.
-It is an agreement between two parties in which they have decided to exchange a series of payment between them.
-In such a payment strategy, a fixed amount will be paid by the one party and the floating amount will be paid by another party at a certain period of time.
+Interest rate swap is where cash flows are exchanged at the fixed rate about the floating rate.
+It is an agreement between two parties in which they have decided to exchange a series of payments.
+In such a payment strategy, a fixed amount will be paid by one party, and another party will pay the floating amount at a certain period.

 - Overnight Index Swaps – Fixed v/s NSE overnight MIBOR Index and